NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 # Motivation
 [motivation]: #motivation

-Under the renewed definition of _stale_, people are betrayed.
+Under the correct (as per Merriam Webster) definition of _stale_, people are betrayed.

 They are not told the truth, though the facts are long evident.

 A majority of issues or PRs with no interaction for quite short period of times already (maybe 3-6 weeks) has a lesser change of "success".

-People with vested interest should see the _stale_ label and be prompted to think: "Oh, I need this, too.
-Damn, it's stale.
-Let's have a look and do something to help out."

-An issue that hasn't been interacted with for 60 days or a PR for 90 days, in the vast majority of cases, deserves this hint out of fariness, honesty and transprency.
+However we also want to avoid _false positives_, that is issues or PRs marked as **impareid in vigor or effectivenss**, even though they are not.

+This is a question of threshold and summary judgment.
+60 days (2 months) for issues and 90 (3 months) for PRs is probably a good enough improvmeent over the current 180 days.

+With shorter periods, people are also mor likely to still remember the relevant details, so it gets easier for them to react in actionable ways to the bot's friendly reminder.

+Cases, where these dynamics, don't regularily aply (such as umbrell issues, etc.), should be provided with an escape hatchi which maintainers can activate.

 # Detailed design
 [design]: #detailed-design